Banner: Knocknarea at Sunset.

 The Queen of Heaven appears in the passage of Newgrange by artist Sean Hillen.

 There is art on many of the passage stones, though it is not always easy to see when visiting, as the passage is narrow, and you only get a few moments to look while a tour is on.
-Several of the designs have been worn smooth by the amount of visitors who have squeezed through here since the mound was opened.
+Several of the designs have been worn smooth by the volume of visitors who have squeezed through here since the mound was opened.

 Many of the carvings are of diamonds or lozenges, triangles, wavy 'light lines' and there are a beautiful set of spirals on the left located in a tight space two thirds of the way in, which may constitute Newgrange's third triple spiral.
 Some of the roofing flags are also engraved, including a fine example at the back of the top of the roof-box.